-- In BL1U, the development of a new light source and the utilization of gamma-rays are being carried out.
+It is also equipped with a femto-second laser system synchronized with the accelerator, which is used for the generation of Compton scattered gamma-rays.
 Users are provided with gamma-ray induced positron annihilation spectroscopy that can analyze nanometer-order defects in bulk materials.
-To increase the counting rate of annihilation gamma rays, an array detector with eight BaF2 scintillators was developed.
-The measurement can be completed in a few hours for metal samples. - In BL3U, the ultrathin-liquid cell for low-energy XAS has been developed.
+To increase the counting rate of annihilation gamma rays, an array detector with eight BaF_2 scintillators was developed.
+The measurement can be completed in a few hours for metal samples.

+• In BL3U, the ultrathin-liquid cell for low-energy XAS has been developed.
 The studies of local structures of several aqueous solutions and various chemical processes in solution such as catalytic and electrochemical reactions, and laminar flows in microfluidics by using operando XAS in C, N, and O K-edges were demonstrated.
-Moreover, we have established an argon gas window that is effective from 60 to 240 eV with the removal of high-order X-rays, which will develop chemical research since it includes K-edges of Li and B and L-edges of Si, P, S, and Cl.
-Resonant soft X-ray scattering for soft materials is also applicable.
+Moreover, an argon gas window that is effective from 60 to 240 eV with the removal of high-order X-rays, which will develop chemical research since it includes K-edges of Li and B and L-edges of Si, P, S, and Cl was established.